 The Getty Museum is one of the most popular tourist destinations in Los Angeles.
-It is famed for its collection of classic and avant-garde art, as well as its excellent views over the city.
+It is famed for its classic and avant-garde art collection and excellent city views.
 The Getty was first opened to the public in November 1997.

 The Getty is the perfect place to visit if you want to see some of the best art in the world.
-The museum has a permanent collection that includes works from Rembrandt, Cézanne, Van Gogh, and many other famous artists.
+The museum’s permanent collection includes works from Rembrandt, Cézanne, Van Gogh, and many other famous artists.

 What are the most famous landmarks in California?